1whatleytay/MafiaBot/README.md

 **Objective**: Stay alive until the end of the game.

-**Strength**: Able to pick1 person to completely silence each night.
+**Strength**: Able to pick 1 person to completely silence each night.

 **Friendly Roles**: No one.